 The research activities of the institute (IMBBC) focus in diversity of marine and freshwater life, phylogeography and genomics of marine species, development of genomic approaches in fish aquaculture, bioinformatics and interactions of organisms with their environment.
 IMBBC has a long-standing experience in marker development, use of molecular genetic tools to assess population structure of natural and cultivated stocks, parentage assignment and production of genetic maps (including candidate genes and neutral markers) of species important to the aquaculture industry.
-The Institute was responsible for the introduction into Greece of the use of molecular genetic improvement in aquaculture.
+The Institute was responsible for the introduction into Greece of the use of molecular genetic markers to i) address questions of population structure of natural marine stocks and ii) assist genetic improvement in aquaculture.
 Recently, the team has played a significant role in the introduction of genomic approaches in aquaculture practices and is actively contributing to practical applications of the produced results in commercial farms.